Skip to main content

 It's no secret that espionage is one of my favourite themes and why I'm such a fan of Erica Vetsch.
 The Of Cloaks and Daggers series promises just as much mystery and sleuthing as previous series from the author, with A Thieving at Carlton House kicking us off with stolen jewels belonging to the Prince Regent.

-Many thanks to Kregel Publications for providing a complimentary copy of this book.
+Many thanks to Kregel Publications for providing a complimentary copy of this book for review consideration.
 All opinions are my own.

 Book Synopsis